mendix/docs/content/en/docs/refguide9/version-control/svn-git-differences.md

 ## 3 Differences in Revision Numbers

 In SVN, commits are done to a central server which enforces the commit order.
-These commits are represented with a number that is generally sequentially increasing (e.g. 1, 2, 3, 4, 5).
+These commits are represented with a number that is generally sequentially increasing (for example, 1, 2, 3, 4, 5).

 In Git, committing is done locally at first.
 Then commits are sent to other repositories and they should be uniquely identifiable.
-Therefore, commits in Git are represented with a SHA-1/SHA-256 hash (e.g. f0e165, bb2327, 76d34e, c31247), as they can be generated in a distributed setting and still be the same on different clients with identical changes.
+Therefore, commits in Git are represented with a SHA-1/SHA-256 hash (for example, f0e165, bb2327, 76d34e, c31247), as they can be generated in a distributed setting and still be the same on different clients with identical changes.

 ## 4 Support for Fully Distributed Version Control